oracle-quickstart/oci-confluent/README.md

 ## Confluent Platform Control Center
 You can access Control Center UI using the URL below.
 The UI will only be available after the cloud-init scripts complete execution, so it will be a few more minutes before it is accessible.
+The logs are available at /tmp/control-center-logs/control-center.out

 	http://<worker-1 public ip>:9021/